Investment consortium pulls out of UK Power Networks purchase deal

-A purchasing consortium led by Macquarie and KKR have pulled out of a deal to buy electricity distributor UK Power Networks.
+A purchasing consortium led by Macquarie and KKR has pulled out of a deal to buy electricity distributor UK Power Networks.

 The six-member purchasing consortium had planned to purchase UK Power Networks for approximately £15bn ($18.2bn).
 CK Infrastructure Holdings bought the company for £5.5bn ($6.7bn) in 2010.
 UK Power Networks operates distribution networks across the south-east of Great Britain and is responsible for the largest single share of the UK’s grid.